 More importantly, it comes down to preference and how much you’re willing to shell out for the new features in town.
 If you’re happy to fling around three grand and fancy one of the most powerful gaming laptops on the market, the Razer Blade 15 (RTX 2080) or its other RTX 2070 version will give you a performance to brag about.

-However, if you’re after value for money in a gaming laptop that will max out your gaming experience without being insanely expensive, there are many better alternatives on offer, including the MSI GS65 Stealth-002 or the Asus ROG Zephyrus S and, while at it you’ll save a few dollars.
+However, if you’re after value for money in a gaming laptop that will max out your gaming experience without being insanely expensive, there are many better alternatives on offer, including the Asus ROG Strix G16 (2024 model) that packs an RTX 4070 GPU and and Intel Core i9-14900HX processor for the ultimate gaming experience.

 Recommended Configuration